lambdaclass/concrete/research/proof-evidence/proof-evidence-artifacts.md

 - what authority did it require?
 - what trust boundaries did it cross?
 - what proof artifacts, if any, correspond to it?

+## Proof-Aware Package Artifacts

+The natural later extension is that packages do not just ship source and a binary, but also ship evidence artifacts.

+The useful package-level artifact set would eventually include:

+- machine-readable fact snapshots
+- predictable/profile results
+- proof status
+- obligation status
+- trusted assumptions
+- policy declarations or authority budgets
+- artifact/schema version
+- identities or fingerprints tying all of the above to the checked code

+This matters because Concrete's trust story becomes much stronger once dependency review can ask:

+- what authority does this package require?
+- what is only reported versus enforced versus proved?
+- what trusted assumptions does this package rely on?
+- what changed between package versions?

+That is much stronger than treating proof/evidence as a local compiler side channel.

+## Avoid Hardcoded Proof Evidence

+Hardcoded proof registries inside the compiler are acceptable only for early thesis validation.

+The durable direction is external, reproducible proof evidence:

+- function identity
+- source/build identity
+- checked-Core or ProofCore identity
+- body fingerprint
+- spec identity
+- obligation identity
+- proof-result identity
+- trusted assumptions, if any

+Compiler reports can then consume the artifact and say `proved` without making the compiler source code itself the proof database.

 ## Why This Fits Concrete